B1ackJACks/Spyware-2.0---System-Monitoring-Server/README.md

-# Spyware 2.0 - System Monitoring Server
+# Spyware 2.0 - System Monitoring Server.

 A simple TLS-secured server that allows remote monitoring of system information via the /proc filesystem.
 All communication is encrypted using TLS 1.3.It can work without root privileges!